SoraShu/VAE-CVAE/docs.typ

 = Summary

-Above experiments show that both VAE and CVAE can be trained on the ARC-AGI-2 dataset, and achieve reasonable performance in similarity metrics.
+Above experiments show that both VAE and CVAE can be trained on the ARC-AGI-2 dataset, and seems to achieve reasonable performance in similarity metrics.

 However, both models still struggle to achieve exact matches on the evaluation set, indicating the complexity of the ARC tasks.

-CVAE seems to perform slightly better than VAE in terms of similarity metrics, likely due to its ability to leverage the condition information from the training examples.
-But we doubt that because the condition encoder is not poIrful enough to capture the complex relationships in the ARC tasks.
+#text(fill: red)[Update:] If we compare the similarity metrics with a just "as-is" prediction (using the input grid as the output), both VAE and CVAE's metrics is worse than "as-is" prediction.

 = Reflections

 In the beginning, we wanted to implement a general-use VAE/CVAE model that can test on different datasets, including MNIST and ARC-AGI-2.
 But due to the significantly different nature of these datasets, and the complexity of ARC tasks, we had to make specific adjustments to the models and training procedures for ARC-AGI-2.
 But we still wander if there is a better way to design a more general model that can handle both simple and complex datasets effectively.

 In the analysis of ARC-AGI-2 dataset, we know that it is a very challenging dataset for generative models like VAE/CVAE.
 So we considering a very bad performance on ARC-AGI-2 dataset is expected.
 But in the end, if we considering the similarity metrics, both VAE and CVAE achieve reasonable performance.

+#text(fill: red)[Update:] After adding the "as-is" accuracy metric, we found that both VAE and CVAE's performance is worse than just using the input grid as the output.
+This indicates that our models are not effectively learning the transformations required by the ARC tasks, and further improvements are needed.

 = References